Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Oahu Luau FAQs

 Yes!
 When you enter, you are offered a complimentary mai tai (it was super tasty)!
 And you have the option of purchasing several tropical cocktails or other alcoholic beverages before, during, and after dinner.
-Thee are lots of non-alcoholic options, as well.
+There are lots of non-alcoholic options, as well.
+The delicious drinks were fantastic, and they added a festive feel as we settled into the evening.

 What is a Luau and What Can You Expect at One?